Sandra Suubi: Career

 While in secondary school, Suubi was part of the school's chapel choir.
 She began her career as a musician in 2011 when she joined a girl group called Xabu under the direction of First Love.
-With the group, she started to perform at different events while at the university.
+With the group, she began performing at different events while at the university.
 In 2015, the group split, so she joined the Airtel Trace Music competition and won.
-She went ahead to represent Uganda in the East African category at the International level of the competition.
-She released her debut album in 2016 which features two singles, Togwamu Suubi and Nsiimye.
-Her song, Togwamu Subi was featured as the sound track for the award winning film Veronica’s Wish in 2018.
-She released her second album in 2018 and this album features songs like Onjagande nyo, Kingdom come, Heaven and Jangu Tuzine.
+She went on to represent Uganda in the East African category at the International level of the competition.
+She released her debut album in 2016 which features two singles, "Togwamu Suubi" and "Nsiimye".
+Her song, "Togwamu Subi" was featured in the soundtrack of the award-winning film Veronica's Wish in 2018.
+She released her second album in 2018 which features songs including "Onjagande nyo", "Kingdom come", "Heaven" and "Jangu Tuzine".

-Aside music, Suubi works as an eco-artist.
-She recycles plastic waste to create installations, stage back drops, jewelry and home decorations.
-Her art work has featured in different Kampala art festivals like the Bayimba 2013 back drop, the laba 2014 Headphones, Bodaboda Helmet and the concept of the bird during the Kampala art.
+Aside from music, Suubi works as an eco-artist.
+She recycles plastic waste to create installations, stage backdrops, jewelry and home decorations.
+Her artwork has been featured in different Kampala art festivals like the stage backdrop for Bayimba International Festival of the Arts 2013, a headphones piece at the Laba Arts Festival in 2014, a Bodaboda helmet and a conceptual bird piece for Kampala.